 For University repositories, it is likely that several of these elements co-exist, but it could also well be that the repository is not a protected database.
 In either case CC licenses are a good choice because (avoiding technicalities) they only regulate the use if that use requires a permission.
 Under this point of view it could be said that CC licenses are self-contained to when permission is necessary.

 See the following source for further details on the EU legislation regulating the legal protection of databases:

 1.1.2.
 However, this could become problematic, when, as in the case of University repositories, the owner of the repository (the University) and the owner of the journal article (the author unless they transferred the copyright) are different people.

-It is important to licence the repository as a database under an open access compliant licence.
-This is because when a user uses aggregated data (such as in data analytics, text and data mining, etc.) in order to crawl, scrape or analyse the database, authorisation (e.g. a licence or an exception if it exists) is often necessary.
+It is important to license the repository as a database under an open access compliant license.
+This is because when a user uses aggregated data (such as in data analytics, text and data mining, etc.) in order to crawl, scrape or analyse the database, authorisation (e.g. a license or an exception if it exists) is often necessary.
 But if you have applied a CC BY to your repository this is already taken care of!

 In order to meet the definition of open access as provided in the Budapest Declaration, users must be able to crawl the database:

 OpenAIRE provides a tool which tests online repository compliance with Open Science guidelines: Validator service.

 1.2.
 The CC BY 4.0 license should be incorporated into the terms of service of the repository.

 Terms of service are general rules about how a service, such as a website, can be used.
 These may include a multitude of conditions, such as privacy policies, limitations of liability, and codes of conduct.
 All users of the service have to agree to the terms of service.